 In the case where you are going to place the Mailbox and CAS roles on separate servers, the process of sizing CAS is relatively straightforward.
 CAS sizing is primarily focused on CPU and memory requirements.
 There is some disk IO for logging purposes, but it is not significant enough to warrant specific sizing guidance.

 CAS CPU is sized as a ratio from Mailbox role CPU.
-Specifically, we need to get 25% of the megacycles used to support active users on the Mailbox role.
-You could think of this as a 1:4 ratio (CAS CPU to Mailbox CPU) compared to the 3:4 ratio we recommended in Exchange 2010.
-One way to compute this would be to look at the total active user megacycles required for the solution, take 25% of that, and then determine the required CAS server count based on high availability requirements and multi-site design constraints.
+Specifically, we need to get 37.5% of the megacycles used to support active users on the Mailbox role.
+You could think of this as a 3:8 ratio (CAS CPU to active Mailbox CPU) compared to the 3:4 ratio we recommended in Exchange 2010.
+One way to compute this would be to look at the total active user megacycles required for the solution, take 37.5% of that, and then determine the required CAS server count based on high availability requirements and multi-site design constraints.
 For example, consider the 100,000 user example using the 200 message/day profile:

 Assuming that we want to target a maximum CPU utilization of 80% and the servers we plan to deploy have 25,479 available megacycles, we can compute the required number of servers quite easily:

-Obviously we would need to then consider whether the 11 required servers meet our high availability requirements considering the maximum CAS server failures that we must design for given business requirements, as well as the site configuration where some of the CAS servers may be in different sites handling different portions of the workload.
-Since we specified in our example scenario that we want to survive a double failure in the single site, we would increase our 11 CAS servers to 13 such that we could sustain 2 CAS server failures and still handle the workload.
+Obviously we would need to then consider whether the 16 required servers meet our high availability requirements considering the maximum CAS server failures that we must design for given business requirements, as well as the site configuration where some of the CAS servers may be in different sites handling different portions of the workload.
+Since we specified in our example scenario that we want to survive a double failure in the single site, we would increase our 16 CAS to 18 such that we could sustain 2 CAS failures and still handle the workload.

 To size memory, we will use the same formula that was used for Exchange 2010: